hollmanenciso/ubuntu_trusty_mirror/README.md

-This is a docker image of Ubuntu:latest qith apache2, php5 and some php libraries like php5-gd php5-imagick php5-imap php5-mcrypt php5-memcached php5-mysql
+This is a docker image of ubuntu:trusty (14.0.4.2) for create a local ubutu mirror with all repositorys that you need.
+This container just have the trusty pachages for 64 bits, but you can modify the file files/mirror.list with all mirror that you want/like/prefer.

+The container will expose an apache server on port 80 by default with all mirrors created.